- 14/08/2023

 2. Establishing Thought Leadership

-Whitepapers and Ebooks: In-depth guides and analyses that showcase expertise in a particular field.
-Example: A financial firm offering free ebooks on investment strategies for small businesses.
+Whitepapers and Ebooks are in-depth guides and analyses that showcase expertise in a particular field.
+An example is a financial firm offering free ebooks on investment strategies for small businesses.

 Webinars and Online Courses: Hosting educational sessions that provide valuable insights and knowledge.
 Example: A marketing agency offering free webinars on SEO best practices.